NikolayLevchenko/storeAPI/README.md

 ## Enjoy!

 ## Description
+The app is a REST API for a store

 ## Implementation

-This project is implemented using Flask, and is a REST API for a store.
+This project is implemented using Flask and deployed on Heroku.